 - 1 pinch sea salt (optional)

-- Add cocoa powder, flour, and sugar to an 8-ounce microwave-safe mug.
+- Add cocoa powder, flour, and sugar to a standard 8-ounce or 10-ounce microwave-safe mug.
 Use a fork to stir, ensuring there are no lumps.

 - Add milk and oil and stir well, making sure to get all the dry ingredients that may be hiding in the corners of the mug.